Xiaomi Redmi Pro

 Our review unit of the Redmi Pro came without Google Play installed, so it had Xiaomi’s Mi app store instead.
 Side-loading Google Play is a straightforward exercise that took less than 15 minutes and provided access to all the usual Google apps and services.

-Xiaomi loads MIUI up with a lot of its own apps, ranging from the Mi smart home app, Mi Wallet for mobile payments, and quick access to its own music and video stores, to demo games and productivity apps.
-All but a few baked-in apps (such as Mi Wallet and the calendar) can be deleted, though.
+Xiaomi loads MIUI up with a lot of its own apps, ranging from the Mi smart home app, Mi Wallet for mobile payments, and quick access to its own music and video stores, to demo games and

 There are many more features hidden behind the scenes.
 Dig through the settings to find a nighttime-friendly reading mode, a work and personal mode called Second Space, a shortcut button that stays on top of all home screens called Quick Ball, and much more.
 Xiaomi’s MIUI is highly customisable, so if you don’t like what you see, it can almost certainly be altered if you’re willing to put in the time.